top of page

 7. Why do I need to join HWS if I already have an alarm and/or security gates?

 It’s not an either or, it’s both!
 Sadly, the police can no longer provide an acceptable emergency response service.
 The criminals know this and are taking advantage of it.
+HWS is a community project and we all need to be members in order to strengthen the service.
+We have reduced crime in Hadley Wood by 67% since 2018 according to Met Police figures and the patterns continually show members of HWS are less targeted than non members.
+Please refer to our factsheet for more information.

 Most modern alarm systems will connect to a central station for alarm monitoring.
 In the event of an activation the central station will alert up to 6 numbers (including the Police) to advise them that the alarm has been activated at your address.
 You must provide your central station with the patrol number with the request that this is the very first number called.
 The patrol can then be directed immediately to your property.
 Alternatively, if your alarm is not monitored, you can install an auto-dialler that will call the patrol directly in the event of an alarm activation.
-If you would like further information on your particular security set-up and how it can best compliment MLB’s service, please email us and we will contact you directly.
+If you would like further information on your particular security set-up and how it can best compliment HWS’s service, please email us and we will contact you directly.

 9. What evidence is there that the existing patrols are effective?
 Have crime rates dropped?